MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/ux.md

 Progressive Web Apps (PWAs) are displayed like native apps on Windows.
 They appear in the Taskbar (where they can be pinned), in the Start Menu, or when switching between apps with `Alt`+`Tab`.

-PWAs and native apps side-by-side in the Taskbar:
+PWAs and native apps can reside side-by-side in the Taskbar (PWAs are indicated here by a red box):

 :::image type="content" source="./media/pwas-in-the-taskbar.png" alt-text="PWAs and native apps side-by-side in the Taskbar.":::

-PWAs and native apps are displayed when switching between windows with `Alt+Tab`:
+PWAs and native apps are displayed when switching between windows with `Alt`+`Tab` (PWAs are indicated here by a red box):

 :::image type="content" source="./media/pwas-in-alttab.png" alt-text="PWAs and native apps are displayed when switching between windows with Alt+Tab.":::